synapticloop/panl/DEV-PROCESS.md

 # Instructions for Development Process

+> IMPORTANT: you REALLY want to run the integration tests against a live Solr instance with indexed data.
+> See the section at the end of this document about integration tests and naming etc.

 ## 1. Name the new version

 Find a suitable name for the new version and branch - an example site is the [Release name generator](https://codesandbox.io/p/sandbox/release-name-generator-5ow5w?file=%2Fsrc%2Findex.js)